Guilderm/SnowballPlanner/Documents/Engineering Standards Guide.md

 - _"Modern Software Engineering" by Raju Gandhi, Mark Richards, Neal Ford_
   Discusses contemporary methodologies and best practices in software engineering, including DDD principles.

----

-## **Product Management**
+## **6. Product Management**

 Effective product management is crucial for the success of the **DebtFreePlanner** project.
 It ensures that the product delivers significant value to users, aligns with business objectives, and adapts to market uncertainties.
-This section outlines the core concepts derived from *"Product Roadmaps Relaunched"* by C. Todd Lombardo et al., and *"The Lean Product Playbook"* by Dan Olsen.
+This section outlines the core concepts derived from _"Product Roadmaps Relaunched"_ by C. Todd Lombardo et al., and _"The Lean Product Playbook"_ by Dan Olsen.

-**Key Concepts**
+### 6.1.
+Key Concepts

 ### **1. Product Vision and Strategy**